Afsinur/data-react/README.md

     data-include-html="./pages/only-html-file-name-without-file-extention"
   ></div>
 </div>

+This `.md` file contains a description of the `data-react` HTML plugin along with usage examples for including HTML files, mapping arrays, and conditionally rendering data.
 ```

-This example maps over `cardData` and generates HTML conditionally based on the `author` and `freelancer` properties.
-It includes an image, text content, and conditional buttons based on the data attributes.

-- The `freelancer` key controls the style of the card, applying different styles based on its value.
-- The `author` key toggles the visibility of a section based on its value, hiding content when the condition is `false`.

 ```

-This `.md` file contains a description of the `data-react` HTML plugin along with usage examples for including HTML files, mapping arrays, and conditionally rendering data.
 ```